-Family devotions are a set time when husband and wife, or dad, mom and the kids, sit down, read the Bible, and pray together.
+Family devotions are a set time when husband and wife, or parents and kids, sit down, read the Bible, and pray together.
 It is a time designed to build up each individual and establish a sense of unity and direction within families.

 Being intentional about a devotional time and developing a family culture around that habit is important.
 Family devotions can initiate deep relationships with children and expand opportunities to pray with and for them.
 While it might require a shift in the way a family spends their time, scheduling family devotions can yield eternal dividends in a family’s spiritual growth and legacy.

-Unless we as partners and parents have established a devotional discipline in our personal lives first, having family devotions can feel like swimming upstream.
+Unless we as parents have established a devotional discipline in our personal lives first, having family devotions can feel awkward or overwhelming.
 But the desire to begin having personal devotions can become a model for our children as we actively pursue a relationship with the living God.
 Our own commitment to Bible reading and prayer speaks volumes about the importance we, as parents, place on our own spiritual development.
 If it is something we grow into with our children, then there is a wonderful journey ahead.
-Transparency and perseverance are the key!
+Transparency and perseverance are key!